 Thanks and I love your site.

-Start your fire as usual and when you have a good bed of coals add some smoking wood chunks of hickory, mesquite or just about any hardwood or fruitwood to the coals.
-Just as soon as it starts to smoke add the meat to the smoker.
+Start your fire as usual and when you have a good bed of coals add just a few chunks of smoking wood (chunks of hickory, mesquite or just about any hardwood or fruitwood) to the coals.
+Just as soon as it starts to smoke add the prepared meat to the smoker.

-Maintain 225°F in the smoker using the air intake on the smoker to control the temperature.. more air makes the fire burn hotter, less air it burns cooler.
+Maintain 225-240°F in the smoker using the air intake on the smoker to control the temperature.. more air makes the fire burn hotter, less air it burns cooler.

 An 8 to 12 pound brisket will take 12 hours or more to complete.
 Some people figure on 1.5 hours per pound but I have found the time time to be more about the thickness of the brisket than the weight.
 Sometimes these two things correlate and sometimes they don't.